vmsaif/list-of-projects/README.md

   - Handling interactions with different surface types (wall or floor).
   - Recursive invocation techniques for reflection rays.
   - Color calculation and mixing based on ray interactions.
-  - Implementing tests to check visibility of light sources and applying shadow effects.
+  - Implementing tests to check the visibility of light sources and applying shadow effects.

 ### <a href="https://github.com/vmsaif/coffeeShopSystem">Coffee Shop System</a>
 A Java-based system simulating a coffee shop's operations, including order handling and ingredient management.